Board of Trustees

 Trustees provide an intrinsic link between the club and the community, further strengthening our ‘One Club For All’ ethos

-Long-time supporter Brian Nelson joined the club’s Board of Directors in July 2014, after previously holding the position of Associate Director.
+Long-time supporter Brian Nelson was on the club’s Board of Directors from July 2014, after previously holding the position of Associate Director.

 Brian, who was born in Nelson and is still a Pendle resident, is the co-owner of the established textile manufacturers Parklane Textiles Ltd alongside his wife Sandra.

 He previously assisted the club by paying for team flights to away games, sponsoring equipment for the Academy and participating in the Turf Moor Bond – a process which enabled the club to repurchase its spiritual home and Gawthorpe training base in 2013.

 Brian joined the Burnley FC in the Community board in July 2014 and is committed to ensuring Burnley FC has an active presence in the local community.